MarikaDiGirolamo/BitBlog/doc/README.md

  tsc -v
 ```

+## 3. To convert Typescript
-## 3. To convert app.ts file into app.js file we use the following command in the terminal.
+* To convert app.ts file into app.js file we use the following command in the terminal.

 ```bash
   tsc app.ts